ethereum/go-ethereum/docs/_clef/apis.md

 ### External API

-Clef listens to HTTP requests on `rpcaddr`:`rpcport` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Geth.
+Clef listens to HTTP requests on `http.addr`:`http.port` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Geth.
 The messages are expected to be [JSON-RPC 2.0 standard](https://www.jsonrpc.org/specification).

 Some of these calls can require user interaction.
 Clients must be aware that responses may be delayed significantly or may never be received if a user decides to ignore the confirmation request.